ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Disabled by default.

+### input_format_json_validate_types_from_metadata {#input_format_json_validate_types_from_metadata}

+For JSON/JSONCompact/JSONColumnsWithMetadata input formats, if this setting is set to 1, the types from metadata in input data will be compared with the types of the corresponding columns from the table.

+Enabled by default.

 ### output_format_json_quote_64bit_integers {#output_format_json_quote_64bit_integers}

 Controls quoting of 64-bit or bigger [integers](../../sql-reference/data-types/int-uint.md) (like `UInt64` or `Int128`) when they are output in a [JSON](../../interfaces/formats.md#json) format.